cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to submit a form with some data to allow admin to contact user out of the website.
+- User should be able to submit a form with some data to allow the admin to contact the user out of the website.

 Implementation:

-- A contact data model created to store the contact details.
+- A contact data model create to store the contact details.
-- A form can allow user to submit data about their contact details.
+- A form can allow the user to submit data about their contact details.
-- The link to the contact form are in the about submenu in the navbar.
+- The link to the contact form is in the about submenu in the navbar.

 <br>